 Womankind only collects information that we really need to provide you with a service.
 This could include:

 - Date of Birth

 - Information about health conditions, medication, or your GP

 - Information about your employment or financial status

 - If you want to leave us a legacy we might need information about your next of kin or your lawyer

 - ‘Equalities’ Information (such as your gender, ethnicity, sexual orientation, religious beliefs and health conditions or disability; sometimes you can choose ‘prefer not to say’)

 - Details of other professionals involved in your support

 - Any other personal data you choose to share with us

-- Our helpline Webchat is private and confidential.
-We do not ask for any personal information, and your chat transcripts will not be stored.
-Like the website, our chat platform may collect some information about usage, but this cannot be used to identify you as an individual.
+- Our helpline webchat is private and confidential.
+We can’t trace your location and won’t ask you for your name or any personal information.
+Transcripts are reviewed to monitor the quality of the service provided, and then deleted or anonymised for training purposes.
+Comments may be anonymised and used for development or promotion of our services.
+Like our website, our chat platform may collect some information about usage, but this cannot be used to identify you as an individual.